 I've always believed in God.

-My mom's Italian so by virtue "I'm Catholic".
-My family went to church every Christmas and Easter, and I prayed "Hail Mary" and "Bless Us Our Lord" every day.
-I had such a sweet and innocent love of God that I'd blow kisses to heaven.
+In my little girl heart, I had an innocent love of God that I'd blow kisses to heaven.
 I believed in God, but everyone talking about God in my life was a bad example.

 I witnessed mean spirited examples of God in Catholicism.
 My whole entire family (my parents, Grandparents, Aunts, and Uncles) who bickered, complained, and argued all the time.
 My "Catholic" Uncle who was a Pedofile.
 "Christian" Presidents holding Prayer Breakfasts while mass incarcerating non-violent Americans.

 Very few "Christian" examples in the world are Christlike.